The post Alien Antenna on Deep-Sea Floor first appeared on Deep Sea News.

 Named in honor of Eve Lundsten, beautiful wife of the first author whose commitment and support have endured through the years.
 Eve’s love for the Gulf of California also inspired this naming as the type specimen was collected.

-Screen Shot 2014-04-27 at 4.03.57 PMWhat sets the species of the deep-sea Cladorhizidae apart is a unique type of spicule, the silica rods that serve as the scaffolding of sponges.
+What sets the species of the deep-sea Cladorhizidae apart is a unique type of spicule, the silica rods that serve as the scaffolding of sponges.
 This unique spicule of Cladorhizids is hooked.
 These spicules occur across the surface of the sponge like velcro.
 These can snag crustaceans that land or swim near the sponge.
 Once a crustacean is caught the cells mobilize and…well you know the rest of the story.
 What makes Lonny’s paper unique, other than describing four new species that is, is the inclusion of set of spectacular plates that actually show crustaceans caught and covered in a layer of sponge cells.
 This behavior is also unique among sponges as most are perfectly content filtering particles out of the water and not consuming living flesh of nearby crustaceans.

-Screen Shot 2014-04-27 at 4.03.21 PM LUNDSTEN, L., REISWIG, H., & AUSTIN, W. (2014).
+LUNDSTEN, L., REISWIG, H., & AUSTIN, W. (2014).
 Four new species of Cladorhizidae (Porifera, Demospongiae, Poecilosclerida) from the Northeast Pacific Zootaxa, 3786 (2) DOI: 10.11646/zootaxa.3786.2.1

 The post Velcro, romance, and consuming the flesh of crustaceans first appeared on Deep Sea News.

-Daniel Stoupin’s message is simple: Please care for the Great Barrier Reef.
+]]>Daniel Stoupin’s message is simple: Please care for the Great Barrier Reef.
 His film, on the other hand, shows the incredible complexity of the animals that live there.
 This video has left me completely in awe.

 Below, I’ve tried to provide information of the animals featured in the video.
 In some cases, I don’t know.
 For specific IDs I’ve looked to Daniel’s website for help.
 Daniel was also kind enough to check them for me.
 That being said, there are still some unknowns.
 I encourage others to chime in with more information in the comment section.
 I’ll update this post as new information becomes available.